testdotcom/curriculum-vitae/02_experience.typ

 - Developed Ansible playbooks for system configuration and application deployment
 - Built Bash/Python tools for S3-compatible storage, enforcing retention policies and automating metric collection/reporting
+- Built go tools interfacing with Docker, in order to exec commands inside other containers
 - Led a cloud-native transformation project:
   - Deployed a RKE2-based Kubernetes cluster for internal workloads
   - Created a Proof-of-Concept Tekton pipeline for Kubernetes-native CI/CD